David A. Hidalgo: Early life and education

-Hidalgo was born in Hartford, Connecticut, the youngest of three boys of first-generation immigrant parents.
+Hidalgo was born in Hartford, Connecticut.
 His father, Enrique Hidalgo, an orphan from Guayaquil, Ecuador, graduated from the Massachusetts Institute of Technology and was an aerospace engineer during the Cold War.
-He married Liselotte Schlumberger, from Heidelberg Germany, after World War II.
+He married Liselotte Schlumberger.

-Hidalgo attended Georgetown University in Washington, D.C., where he completed a bachelor of science degree, magna cum laude, in fine arts and biology in 1974.
+Hidalgo attended Georgetown University in Washington, D.C., where he completed a bachelor of science degree in fine arts and biology in 1974.
 He subsequently earned a medical degree at Georgetown and then completed residencies in general surgery, plastic surgery, and a fellowship in microsurgery, all at New York University Medical Center (now NYU Langone Health) in 1985.

 Career

-Hidalgo was certified by the American Board of Surgery (1985), and American Board of Plastic Surgery (1987).
+Hidalgo was certified by the American Board of Surgery in 1985 and the American Board of Plastic Surgery in 1987.

-His initial experience with the fibula free flap for mandible reconstruction was documented in the publication Fibula Free Flap: A New Method of Mandible Reconstruction.
+His initial experience with the fibula-free flap for mandible reconstruction was documented in the publication Fibula Free Flap: A New Method of Mandible Reconstruction.
 This article was ranked sixth of the 25 most cited articles on plastic surgery for the last 50 years.
 Hidalgo established a fellowship training program in microsurgery during his tenure at Memorial.

 Hidalgo has authored over 100 scientific papers on microsurgical techniques for reconstructive surgery, facial aesthetic surgery, and body contouring surgery.
 These articles have appeared in Plastic and Reconstructive Surgery, Aesthetic Surgery Journal, and the Annals of Plastic Surgery.
 His microsurgery textbook, Microsurgery in Trauma (Futura Publishing Co., 1987), was written with the late microsurgeon William Shaw.